 A: The LPA must coordinate with the appropriate regional NJDOT office to receive the necessary highway occupancy permit approvals prior to federal authorization of construction.
+Go to Top

 Q11: Who is responsible for preparing the National Environmental Policy Act (NEPA) documents?